Skip to Content

 How To Jack Up Your Car On Gravel

 Roadside emergencies do happen.
 There will be instances when you don't have a choice but jack up your car on gravel pavement.
-Worry no more; there's always a means for immediate repairs, such as a tire change.
-Here are a few tips:
+Here are a few tips for when this happens.

-• Look for a more likely level area on the ground.
+• Look for a level area on the ground.
 This is an ideal place to troubleshoot your car.

 • The wood slab can also help to contain fallen bolts and nuts that could get lost in the gravel.

 • Don't attempt to work underneath the car.
-You are only doing immediate remedy for your vehicle.
-If you intend to do further repairs, forego them until you have the proper tools and at the appropriate place.
+You should only do a quick repair for your vehicle.
+If you need to do further repairs, wait until you can get to a safer place.

 Aside from using a jack stand, there are other precautions every car owner should be aware of.
 Here is a list: